-GENERAL GUIDELINES FOR PARENTS
+GENERAL GUIDELINES FOR ALL PARENTS

 School plays a vital role in the shaping of a child’s personality but much of the chiselling is done at home.
 The school cannot fulfil its objectives unless parents co-operate with the school.
 School Chronicle will establish a valuable liaison between the teachers and parents with regard to the quality & quantity of work being attempted by the students in the school and at home.
 We insist that parents look into their ward’s School Chronicle and School Website (Homework Page) everyday and ensure that the assigned home task is being carried out by the student regularly.
 Parents should take note of the remarks made in the Chronicle from time to time by the teachers / school authorities and countersign it.